 Corn, beans, chilies, avocados, squash, tomatoes and tomatillos are among Mexico’s culinary treasures, and every region uses them in unique ways.
 Since the majority of Mexico’s population lives in Mexico City, you can find every kind of dish here.
 And the nearby metropolis of Ecatepec, also large and rich in culture, is much the same.

-For something tamer, sopes might be the way to go.
-The tortilla dough is made the size of a baseball and topped with beans, sour cream, onion, chicken, lettuce, salsa and cheese.
+might be the way to go. sopes The tortilla dough is made the size of a baseball and topped with beans, sour cream, onion, chicken, lettuce, salsa and cheese.

 The southeast state of Chiapas borders Central America and its capital is Tuxtla Gutierrez, the only city in the state and a hub for visitors traveling to and from the Chiapas region.
 Like the rest of Mexico, the cuisine here reflects the region and its traditions.
 It all begins with corn, which goes back to the ancient Mayan culture of the area.